Master-Econometrics-Statistics/spark-rdd-bigdclub/README.md

-# Initiation to Spark RDD - BigDClub
+# Initiation to Spark RDD
+### BigDClub - Yann Imbert & Amine Aitamalik

 One HTML file and one IPYNB file